|Tonbridge Canoe Club|

 back to top

 Recreational PaddlingRecreational paddling is the term used to describe the activities of the group who mainly use plastic general purpose boats for their activities, which are less formal and might involve exploring the tributaries of the river or playing some canoe games.
-This group meets most Saturday mornings at the clubhouse, and also for various other activities during the year at the club and other locations.
+This group meets most Saturday mornings at the clubhouse and also for various other activities during the year at the club and other locations.

+Other Canoeing DisciplinesThe club occasionally has members who participate in canoeing activities not generally possible on our part of the Medway e.g. slalom, white water racing, sea paddling.
+These members may from time to time be willing to organise activities for other members to take part in but the club cannot ensure their continued availability.
 Describing the club in sections may give the impression that you have to choose which type of activity group you want to join in with.
-However, this is merely to assist in describing our activities, and there is no reason why you should not join one group one week and a different one the next.
+However this is merely to assist in describing our activities and there is no reason why you should not join one group one week and a different one the next.
 Indeed the Club encourages you to do this so that you can broaden your experience and explore all the different aspects of the sport.

 back to top